SUPPORT YOUR GP PRACTICE AND BOOK YOUR FLU VACCINATION WITH US TODAY!!!!

 Click here to view information on The Electronic Prescription Service (EPS)

 Need an appointment?
 You can phone the practice or make appointments on-line.
 We would appreciate if patients cancel appointments that are not required in order to allow others to use them.
 Find out more

 There is good access for the disabled to all of our consultation rooms, we have a lift to all floors.
 The surgery has a ramp and wide doors to allow for wheelchair access.
 If you require help getting through the doors please let us know you are coming so we can assist you.

 The Practice offers the facility to breastfeed in private.
 Please ask for assistance at the reception.

-Care for the Carers will be holding a drop-in clinic every 1st and 3rd Tuesday from 9am until 12 noon with the support worker Mark Tolhurst at Seaside Medical Centre.
-Mark will be available for help and advice.
+Care for the Carers will be holding clinic every 1st and 3rd Tuesday from 9am until 12 noon with the support worker Peter Loye at Seaside Medical Centre.
+Tim will be available for help and advice.
+This clinic is by appointment only.
 Care for the Carers Information

 CONDUCT WITHIN THE PRACTICE

 We ask that our patients refrain from eating and drinking whilst in the Practice.
 All mobile telephones and electronic devices should remain on silent and children should be supervised at all times.